 On top of that, judges have to pay close attention to the major components in wine: acid(sourness), sugar(sweetness) and alcohol(the hot tactile sensation).

 So what is the best judge’s threshold for these chemical stimuli?
 How good is he in distinguishing different stimuli?
 Is he free from his own subjectivism ?

 You see, a dog will help you find the person you are looking for on a crowded street.
 Whether you kiss or kick the person he found is beyond his concerns.
 This is “non-subjectivity” to the limit!

 A dog like the adorable Beagle with 220 million scent receptors will probably be a good wine judge.
 But if we cannot decipher the nebulous wine descriptors someone from our own species is saying, can we understand the “glossary” use by a dog?

-The author, Benny Chia is a Certified Specialist of Wine (CSW, Society of Wine educators, USA) and also holds an M.Sc. in Biochemical Engineering from University College London, UK.
+The author, Benny Chia is a Certified Specialist of Wine & Spirits (CSW, CSS), Society of Wine Educators(USA).
+He also holds a M.Sc. in Biochemical Engineering from University College London, UK.

 All views expressed here are solely those of the author in his private capacity.